10 productivity apps to make positive changes in 2024, tried and tested by us

 Upgrade needed for most useful features

-The Noted app can transcribe audio from lectures, meetings, interviews, and conferences to save you precious time writing everything out, and you can also 'time stamp' the most important parts to go back to later.
+The Noted app can transcribe audio from lectures, meetings, interviews, and conferences to save you precious time writing everything out.
+You can also 'time stamp' the most important parts to go back to later.
+For me, this is particularly useful for meetings and discussions with friends and family members about trips and detail-heavy plans.

-However, you'll need to upgrade for some of the most useful features.
-This includes dictation and also what it terms 'intelligent playback' to improve quality of the sound.
+However, while this app promotes itself as 'free', you'll need to upgrade to the Premium version for the most useful features.
+This includes dictation and also what it terms 'intelligent playback' to improve the quality of the sound.
 The latter means automatically getting rid of unwanted background noise and skipping gaps, to help you listen back to the recording - if necessary - more quickly and efficiently.

 What's more, I loved using this app because it's essentially a time-saving service with a difference, it likely isn't a great option for those who prefer to type out their notes in the first place.